adjust/windows_sdk/README.md

 The session partner parameters will be merged with the partner parameters added to an event.
 The partner parameters added to an event have precedence over the session partner parameters.
 Meaning that, when adding a partner parameter to an event with the same key to one added from the session, the value that prevails is the partner parameter added to the event.

-It's possible to remove a specific session partner parameter by passing the desiring key to the method `Adjust.RemoveSessionPartnerParameter(string key)`.
+It's possible to remove a specific session partner parameter by passing the desired key to the `Adjust.RemoveSessionPartnerParameter(string key)` method.

 ```cs
 Adjust.RemoveSessionPartnerParameter("foo");
 ```

-If you wish to remove all keys and their corresponding values from the session partner parameters, you can reset it with the method `Adjust.ResetSessionPartnerParameters()`.
+If you wish to remove all keys and their corresponding values from the session partner parameters, you can reset them with the `Adjust.ResetSessionPartnerParameters()` method.

 ```cs
 Adjust.RresetSessionPartnerParameters();